afnom/missing-semester/_2025/open_source_dev_with_git.md

 ## Issues

 Issues are where problems are tracked in open source projects.
 This most often takes the form of specific bugs in the software.
-However, issues are also often used for support tickets (help, I don't know how to use/do this) and feature requests (Can you add this please?).
+However, issues are also often used for support tickets (Help, I don't know how to use/do this) and feature requests (Can you add this please?).
 If you're in either of those categories, have a look around the project on the forge to see where the right place to report them are.
 Some projects use the "Discussions" feature for this, and some prefer you to bring them up externally e.g. in a chat channel or on a separate forum.
 You may also see issues being used to track longer term goals within a project.

 A good issue report makes all the difference.
 As mentioned, most maintainers are busy and short on time.
 So if you take the time to write a good report and make it easy for the maintainer to respond, the chance you get a response is much better.

 ### Anatomy of a good issue

-If the project provide an issue reporting template, make sure to read this first and stick to it.
+If the project provides an issue reporting template, make sure to read this first and stick to it.
 It will include all the important fields that the maintainers want to see.

 - State exactly what the problem is
     - State exactly what you're observing